 Our partner, Culinary Backstreets: In order to create and curate this unique experience, we’ve partnered closely with Culinary Backstreets, a global guide to local eats that publishes restaurant reviews and features on local culinary culture.
 They bring these stories to life on culinary tours and special events, offered in 12 cities around the world, and have extensive international experience with all things gastronomical.

 Gastro Obscura Trips: inspiring wonder and curiosity about the world through food and drink.

 The listed price of the trip is per person based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

-Private Room: Have your own room, subject to availability, for a supplemental cost of $335.
+Private Room: Have your own room, subject to availability, for a supplemental cost.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should feel comfortable walking two to four miles each day and remaining on their feet for long periods of time.
 Keep in mind that Mexico City is a bustling and crowded place!